‘The Conners’ Spoilers: Dan Gets A Sign From Roseanne As He Decides He’s Ready For Romance

 Of course, Roseanne’s “sign” may have fallen on deaf ears.
 The synopsis for “The Icewoman Cometh” episode teases that Dan realizes how much he misses Louise and decides to visit her on tour.
 Sagal is listed as a guest star on the episode, so viewers will see her for the first time since the “Live from Lanford” episode nearly two months ago.

-Still, fans of the ABC sitcom have mixed feelings about the possibility of Dan moving on with a new love.
-In the comments to a YouTube video of a scene in which Dan talks about why he can’t move forward with Louise, viewers weighed in on the Conner dad’s grieving process.
-Many said they don’t ever see Dan ever getting over Roseanne after being married to her for 45 years.
+Fans of the ABC sitcom have expressed mixed feelings about the possibility of Dan moving on with a new love.
+In the comments to a scene posted to YouTube in which Dan talks about why he can’t move forward, viewers weighed in on the Conner dad’s grieving process.
+Many said they don’t see Dan ever getting over Roseanne after being married to her for 45 years.

-Other Conners fans noted that they not having Dan forget about Roseanne and move on with Louise makes the show more realistic.
+Others noted the show seems more realistic with Dan’s memories of his first wife affecting his new relationship with Louise.

-The Conners executive producer Bruce Helford previously Gold Derby that Roseanne Barr’s iconic character would never be forgotten by her family and that she would continue to be mentioned on The Conners.
+The Conners executive producer Bruce Helford previously told Gold Derby that Roseanne Barr’s iconic character would never be forgotten by her family and that she would continue to be mentioned on The Conners.
 The series has stayed true to that, with Roseanne mentions every few episodes.